Tickets

 • Spiritual site: Many Christians from around the world continue to make a pilgrimage to the catacombs to pay homage to their martyrs and Popes buried here.
 The catacombs contain many relics, including bones, cloth, and objects associated with the Christian martyrs.

-Frequently Asked Questions About the Roman Catacombs
+Frequently asked questions about the Roman Catacombs

 What are the Roman Catacombs?